drreynolds/smuhpc-workshop/source/session_9.rst

 ^^^^^^^^^^^^^^^^^^^^^

-If you have not already set up your login script to initialize condor, follow the instructions :ref:`from tutorial session 6
+If you have not already set up your login script to initialize condor, follow the instructions from tutorial :ref:`session 6
 <session6_condor>` to do so.